 Te Manatū Waka will lead continued refinement and adaptation of the framework and indicators for transport initiatives.
 This includes working with other government agencies and the wider transport sector to identify appropriate mechanisms to fill data and research gaps related to indicators that are not currently monitored.

-Rail, and i.dicators that here the second se Implementation agencies (including Te Manatū Waka, Waka Kotahi, KiwiRail, and local authorities) and other agencies will play a key role in developing and optimising indicators that provide relevant
+Implementation agencies (including Te Manatū Waka, Waka Kotahi, KiwiRail, and local authorities) and other agencies will play a key role in developing and optimising indicators that provide relevant real-world indications of progress.